amtzespinosa/click-to-compromise/README.md

 ### Victim

 For the victim, I used a VirtualBox VM running **Windows 11 (24H2)** in bridged adapter mode.
 Then I just installed Chrome to access the website.

+## The attack

+Once everything is running and tested, let's infect the victim machine.
+To do so, inside your victim VM just visit your malicious website and follow the prompt as an innocent victim would.
+If you did everything right, you should see how the files get downloaded in the Desktop and, after a minute or so, how the agent appears in your C2 agents panel at **/server/agents**.